ovinc/imgseries/README.md

 # Note: threshold.vmin can be combined with threshold.vmax for a bandpass

 # Other transform parameters / methods:
-images.active_transforms  # see currently applied transforms on images images.save_transform()  # save rotation and crop parameters in a json file images.load_transform()  # load rotation and crop parameters from json file
+images.save_transform()  # save rotation, crop etc. parameters in a json file images.load_transform()  # load rotation, crop etc. parameters from json file images.active_transforms  # see currently applied transforms on images images.reset_transforms()  # reset all transforms

+# Corrections can also be applied to image sequences, e.g. flicker and shaking
+# (See also Flicker analysis class, below)
+# Contrary to transforms, corrections can be
+images.flicker.load()
+images.save_corrections()
+images.active_corrections  # see currently applied corrections on images images.reset_corrections()  # reset all corrections

 # Manage image timestamps ----------------------------------------------------
 images.info  # see correspondence num / file info + automatically extracted image time